valgaze/dashboard/README.md

 internal services that aren't mentioned in our [API documentation](http://docs.density.io).
 While you can use the undocumented endpoints, we only support our documented endpoints and make no guarantees on the long term stability or existance of our undocumented software.

+## Learning
+Documentation is sprinkled throughout the project's modules, focused on usage and design patterns.

+We'll be continuing to build out this documentation to aid developers interested in integrating Density into their product.

+If there are any questions about implementation or design pattern, don't hesitate to reach out with an issue!